Elizabeth Batts Cook: Family monument

-Of Mr. HUGH COOK, of Christ's College, Cambridge. who died on the 21st of December, 1793: aged 17 Years.
+Of Mr. HUGH COOK, of Christ's College, Cambridge, who died on the 21st of December, 1793: aged 17 Years.

-Of JAMES COOK, Esq.: Commander in the Royal Navy. who lost his Life on the 25th of January, 1794; in going from Pool, to the Spitfire Sloop of War, which he commanded: in the 31st Year of his Age.
+Of JAMES COOK, Esq.: Commander in the Royal Navy, who lost his Life on the 25th of January, 1794; in going from Pool, to the Spitfire Sloop of War, which he commanded: in the 31st Year of his Age.

-Of ELIZ^{TH} COOK, who died April 9th 1771, Aged 4 Years.
+Of ELIZTH COOK, who died April 9th 1771, Aged 4 Years.

 JOSEPH COOK, who died Sept^{R} 13th 1768, Aged 1 Month.

 GEORGE COOK, who died Oct^{R} 1st 1772, Aged 4 Months.

 All Children of the first mentioned CAP^{N}.
 JAMES COOK, by ELIZABETH COOK, who survived her Husband 56 Years, & departed this life 13th May 1835, at her residence Clapham Surrey in the 94th Year of her Age.
 Her remains are deposited with those of her Sons JAMES & HUGH in the middle Aisle of this Church.

 Memorial fountain

 A small memorial garden fountain was dedicated to Elizabeth Batts Cook on 27 February 1971 within the grounds of the E. G. Waterhouse National Camellia Garden at Caringbah South, NSW, Australia.
 This garden is located within the Sutherland Shire, which also contains the place of Captain Cook's first landing on continental Australia at Botany Bay on 29 April 1770.

 The fountain is accompanied by a dedication plaque and a separate "storyboard" plaque which provides details of the life of Elizabeth Batts Cook.
 The text on the plaque reads:

 This fountain commemorates the life of Elizabeth Cook, wife of the famous navigator Captain James Cook.
 It is believed to be the only monument in the world to this woman of formidable courage and character.

 Born Elizabeth Batts in 1742, she married James Cook on 21 December 1762 when she was 20 and he was 34 and already making a name for himself in the Navy.

 They were married for 17 years but lived together only about four years in total in between Captain Cook's three epic voyages of discovery.
 They had six children, two of whom died as infants: George aged four months and Joseph one month.
 Their only daughter Elizabeth died at the age of four.

 Captain Cook's death in February 1779 heralded a string of tragedies for Mrs Cook.
 Eight months later their son Nathaniel, 15, was lost at sea when his ship went down in a hurricane.
 Her remaining sons, Hugh, 17 and James, 31 died within weeks of one another in December 1793 and January 1794 – Hugh of scarlet fever at Cambridge, where he was a student, and James a Commander of the Royal Navy, who drowned.